liulaboratory-experiments/mind-body-action-causation/README.md

 # Adults hold a causal explanatory framework that connects understanding other people’s minds, actions and bodies

-This repository contains data and scripts for the project "Adults hold a causal explanatory framework that connects understanding other people’s minds, actions and bodies" by Joseph Outa and Shari Liu.
-If you have any questions about this repository, please contact the first author Joseph Outa at jouta1 \[at] jhu \[dot] edu.
+This repository contains data and scripts for the project "Adults hold a causal explanatory framework that connects understanding other people’s minds, actions and bodies" by (redacted).
+If you have any questions about this repository, please contact (redacted)

 This is the repository structure and breakdown: